 |Peer support |

 |Consumer peer support workers use their personal lived experience of mental illness and recovery to support other consumers individually or in groups.||Consumer consultants collate information and feedback from consumers about their views and experiences of a service and use this information to make recommendations for service improvement.||Lived experience managers are experienced consumer or family/carer workers who support and develop other lived experience workers.
 They may or may not line-manage staff or provide practice supervision for, or mentor, other workers.||Consumer and family/carer educators ensure consumer and family/carer perspectives, participation and involvement are included in all aspects of education and training provided in services.||Consumer advocates support consumers to have a voice and be a party to issues that affect them; Carer advocates support family/carers to be heard in relation to issues that affect them.||Consumer and carer researchers draw on their lived experience to promote and enable the engagement of consumers and carers at all stages of research.|

 Source: Department of Health (2021): Lived experience workforce positions report: Victorian mental health and alcohol and other drug services 2019–20, pp. 8-9.

 There are clearly some challenges in building and maintaining this workforce.
-For example, the has a vacancy rate of 23 per cent, the highest vacancy rates of all public specialist mental health services workforces.
+For example, the lived experience workforce in mental has a vacancy rate of 23 per cent, the highest vacancy rates of all public specialist mental health services workforces.
 Feedback from the Department of Health is that formally introducing an effective lived experience workforce takes many years and that it is most important to ensure: